matedevlab/Prometheus-Grafana-usage/README.md

 ## Conclusion

 By following these steps, you have successfully deployed an application with Kubernetes, set up Prometheus and Grafana for monitoring, and visualized application data.

-For more details and specific commands, refer to the comments in the code.